Obesity and Overweight

-- At a healthy weight if their BMI falls between the 5th and the 85th percentiles
+- A healthy weight if their BMI falls between the 5th and the 85th percentiles

 - Overweight if their BMI is between the 85th and 95th percentiles

-- Obese if their BMI is at or higher than the 95th percentile2
+- Obesity if their BMI is at or higher than the 95th percentile2

 Other Ways to Measure Body Fat

-Body fat can be measured in other ways in addition to BMI, including waist circumference, calculation of waist-to-hip circumference ratios, measuring the thickness of a skinfold (a pinch of skin and fat), and techniques such as ultrasound that are more precise than BMI.
-A health care provider can help determine if such tests are necessary.
+Body fat can be measured in other ways than BMI, including waist circumference, calculation of waist-to-hip circumference ratios, measuring the thickness of a skinfold (a pinch of skin and fat), and techniques such as ultrasound that are more precise than BMI.
+A healthcare provider can help determine if such tests are necessary.

 What are the treatments for obesity & overweight?

-To maintain a healthy weight, it is important to create a balance between the calories eaten and the calories burned through physical activity and bodily functions.
+To maintain a healthy weight, it is important to create a balance between the calories taken in and the calories used.
 To lose weight, a person usually needs to reduce calories and increase physical activity.

-If lifestyle changes are not enough, medicines and weight-loss surgery also are options for some people who need to lose weight.1
+If lifestyle changes are not enough to reduce weight, medicines and weight-loss surgery may also be options for some people.1